zachpeltz/zach_2025/navigation/about.md

 permalink: /about/
 ---

-Creator of Student 2025 - Zach Peltz
-16 yr old at Del Norte 2026
+# I am Zach Peltz and I am 16 yrs. old

 Here is where I have lived:
 (flag from wikipedia)